bauwenst/TkTkT/README.md

 ### Evaluation metrics
 TkTkT currently supports the following intrinsic tokeniser evaluation metrics:
-- Fertility statistics: how many tokens the tokeniser produces per word, and how many segmentations its vocabulary could produce in theory.
+- *Fertility* statistics: how many tokens the tokeniser produces per word, and how many segmentations its vocabulary could produce in theory.
 - Morphological boundary recognition: using the tokeniser as a binary classifier for whether two morphemes meet at each position in a word.
-- Richness of token contexts with accessor variety.
+- Richness of token contexts with *accessor variety*.
-- Entropy-based measures.
+- Entropy-based measures, including *Rényi efficiency*.
 - Comparison between two tokenisers: how much they tokenise words exactly the same, and how much their split points overlap.

 ### Visualisers